rngnrs/ProxyChunk/README.md

 ProxyChunk is a web-based open proxy checker and aggregator app.

 ## Installation
+1. Install [proxyshiva](https://github.com/octoman90/proxyshiva) and make sure it is in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
-1. Install PostgreSQL, then create a user and database for ProxyChunk to use.
+2. Install PostgreSQL, then create a user and database for ProxyChunk to use.
-2. Create a file with the name ".env" in the backend directory using this template:
+3. Create a file with the name ".env" in the backend directory using this template:
 ```
 # Self-explanatory
 POSTGRES_USER=username